 Notably, this passage contains several features that often prove challenging to older children with language disorders.
 Syntactically, the sentences are long and complex, and several of them contain relative clauses (that produce potentially valuable chemicals, that is too warm, that eat living corals) that may tax a child’s working memory.
 The passage also contains literate vocabulary in the form of adverbial conjuncts (for this reason, unfortunately), abstract nouns (sources, phenomenon), and technical terms (coral bleaching, organisms, crown-of-thorns sea star).

 After reading about coral reefs and listening to the teacher’s lectures, students are expected to demonstrate their knowledge of the topic by answering questions on an essay exam.
 They are also asked to make individual and group oral presentations to the class on the topic.

-Craig Selinger is a pediatric speech language therapist with a private practice in Park Slope, Brooklyn.
-He works with babies and pre-adolescents with speech, language, feeding delays and difficulties.
-In addition, he provides specialize tutoring services (reading, writing, speaking, and listening) for struggling learners and those with unique differences.
-His speech, language, literacy, and feeding team travels to your home and your child’s school throughout Brooklyn, Manhattan, and Queens.
+Craig Selinger is a pediatric speech-language therapist with a private practice in Park Slope, Brooklyn.
+He works with babies and pre-adolescents with speech, language, feeding delays, and difficulties.
+In addition, he provides specialized tutoring services (reading, writing, speaking, and listening) for struggling learners and those with unique differences.
+His speech, language, literacy, and the feeding team travel to your home and your child’s school throughout Brooklyn, Manhattan, and Queens.
 Contact: firstname.lastname@example.org, 347-394-3485, www.brooklynlearning.com.